andersonmaina/DSA-Backtracking-for-N-Queens/README.md

 Create  new folder in the desktop.

-CD into the folder nd run "git clone https://github.com/andersonmaina/DSA-Backtracking-for-N-Queens.git"
+Open cmd and cd into the folder then run "git clone https://github.com/andersonmaina/DSA-Backtracking-for-N-Queens.git"

-Click on the folder path and type cmd and press 'Enter' .
+Cd into the newly created folder.

 Run the commands below.

 python -u "path_to_your_folder\DSA-Backtracking-for-N-Queens\nqueens.py"

-To see the visualization of the algorithm run the command below(You need to have tkinter python module installed, run python -m tkinter to check if its present).
+To see the visualization of the algorithm run the command below(You need to have tkinter python module installed, run 'python -m tkinter' to check if its present).

 python -u "path_to_your_folder\DSA-Backtracking-for-N-Queens\visualizer.py"